betmma/my_balatro_mods/README.md

 Rewrite the Run Info - Vouchers tab to enable it to display dozens of redeemed vouchers.

 # Note that [Steamodded](https://github.com/Steamopollys/Steamodded) is required to load the mods.
-The mods are written and tested on Steamodded 1.0.0.
+The mods are written and tested on both Steamodded 1.0.0 and 0.9.8, but I suggest using 1.0.0.